Flink SQL, Table API, Stream Processing, Continuous Queries, Real-time Analytics

 Change Data Capture (CDC) Support

-Flink SQL natively supports CDC formats like Debezium, allowing you to process database changelog streams.
+Flink SQL natively supports CDC formats like Debezium, allowing you to process database changelog streams as they happen.
 The Upsert Kafka connector interprets changelog streams and maintains the latest state per key:

 CREATE TABLE user_profiles (